bottama/Crypto_Assessment/README.md

 ## Project description

-This project is to answer theese question: [Assessment 2](/Candidate_folder/Assessment%202.pdf)
+This project is to answer these questions: [Assessment 2](/Candidate_folder/Assessment%202.pdf)

 To solve the question it has been used `Python 3.7` on a local machine with `PyCharm CE`.